 We incur consulting, transaction and integration costs relating to potential and completed acquisitions.
 We also incur charges or releases related to the subsequent re-measurement of indemnification assets or the release of indemnification or other liabilities recorded in connection with our acquisition of Impakt Holdings, LLC (Impakt).
 Collectively, these costs, charges and releases are referred to as Acquisition Costs (Recoveries).
-Net Acquisition Recoveries of \$0.8 million during Q1 2021 consisted of \$0.4 million in consulting costs related to potential acquisitions, and \$1.2 million of releases related to certain indirect tax liabilities previously recorded in connection with the acquisition of Impakt.
-No Acquisition Costs (Recoveries) were recorded in Q1 2020.
-Other consists of legal recoveries in Q1 2021 (for component parts purchased in prior periods) in connection with the settlement of class action lawsuits in which we were a plaintiff.
+No Acquisition Costs (Recoveries) were incurred during Q2 2021.
+Net Acquisition Recoveries of \$0.8 million during Q1 2021 and 1H 2021 consisted of \$0.4 million in consulting costs related to potential acquisitions and \$1.2 million of releases related to certain indirect tax liabilities previously recorded in connection with our acquisition of Impakt.
+No Acquisition Costs (Recoveries) were recorded in Q2 2020 or 1H 2020.
+Other consists of legal recoveries of \$0.8 million in Q2 2021 and \$1.3 million in 1H 2021 (for component parts purchased in prior periods) in connection with the settlement of class action lawsuits in which we were a plaintiff.